 - Determining what items are in stock, when to replenish and how much to order

 - Inventory costing purposes including tracking landed costs like duty, brokerage and freight

 - Service management, including keeping track of labour, work-in-progress etc.

-- Reporting, where users must manually key in numbers from their other systems or from other spreadsheets
+- Reporting, where users must manually key in numbers from their other systems or other spreadsheets

-Although only using Excel for inventory management is not the best use of the tool, certain Excel features work very well in conjunction with an appropriate inventory and accounting ERP software package.
-Excel Pivot Tables, for example, are a powerful tool useful for analyzing and reporting on data from multiple data sources.
+Although Excel is not a good inventory program when used alone, certain Excel features work very well in conjunction with an appropriate inventory and accounting ERP software package.
+Excel Pivot Tables, for example, is a powerful tool useful for analyzing and reporting on data from multiple data sources.
 Having a back-end system that can live-link to Excel through different data sources makes it easy to manipulate live data for reporting, and can provide a quick snapshot of business health.

 As a growing company, using Excel as an inventory management tool can hamper company growth and limit the amount of timely, accurate data available.
+In addition, using Excel for inventory management is not as efficient or scalable as a dedicated inventory management system.
+Excel doesn’t have features such as barcode scanning, automated reorder points or warehouse shipping.
 Instead, it is best to invest in a proper ERP system with full inventory management capabilities as well as accounting and customer relationship management.
-Excel should then be used as a complimentary tool when importing or exporting data as well as for managing certain reports.
+Excel should then be used as a complementary tool when importing or exporting data as well as for managing certain reports.
 A proper inventory management system is the best way to ensure accurate inventory information.